CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/intro_linux.md

 - `mv <src> <dest>` (short for "move"): similar to `cp` except it moves the source file, rather than copying it.
 This means that after `mv` has completed, the original file will no longer be present - it will have moved completely to the new destination.
-Like with `cp`, `mv` will not warn you if you're about to overwrite a file, unless you pass it the `-i` flag`.
+Like with `cp`, `mv` will not warn you if you're about to overwrite a file, unless you pass it the `-i` flag.
 This command is conceptually equivalent to cutting and pasting with *File Explorer* (Windows) or *Finder* (Mac).
 - `rm <file1> <file2> ...` (short for "remove"): delete the specified file(s) from the system.
 Be aware that there is no equivalent to the "Recycle Bin" on HPC clusters, so make doubly sure you want a file